bkhsev/RTUG/README.md

 So, stock charts in RUB (Russian Ruble) are usually misleading about the quality of the business.

-RTUG shows you a more realistic picture.
+RTUG helps you visualise a more realistic picture.

 ## Prerequisites
 RTUG uses Python 2.7 and the following python modules: